Mouse Sens Converter

 Q. Does this match sensitivity perfectly?

-It matches rotation distance using each game's sensitivity scaling.
-For the closest results, disable mouse acceleration and use raw input when available.
+It matches it as closely as possible by maintaining the same rotation distance using each game's sensitivity scaling.
+For the better results, disable mouse acceleration and use raw input when available.

 Q. Why does the converted sens still feel a little “off” sometimes?